UFResearchComputing/Linux_training/README.md

    1. That file is now gone!!
 There is no undo, no recycle bin or trash can.
 As soon as you type the command and hit return, the file is gone!
    1. Be careful... but don’t keep everything forever either!

+## Test out some of the HiPerGator-Specific Commands

+* `slurmInfo`` – Get information on compute resources in your group
+* `blue_quota`, `orange_quota`, `home_quota` – Get information on quotas and use
+* `ncdu` – Calculate and show storage usage by folder.
+Can take time to calculate—most helpful in /home
+* `showAllocation` – Get information on investments

+The commands only work when you have a job running or pending in the queue:

+* `jobhtop`, `jobnvtop` – View real-time job performance data
+* `qos_to_burst`, `qos_to_main` – Move pending jobs to burst/main QOS

 ## Additional exercises

 * Which molecule has the most H atoms?
 * Make a directory in your `cli_demo` folder and copy the `methane.pdb` file there (preferably without moving from the `molecules` directory)
 * From the `molecules` directory, get the `head` of the `methane.pdb` file in the directory you created above.
 * Change directories to the directory you made above, rename the `methane.pdb` file to `my_methane.pdb`.
 * Edit the `my_methane.pdb` file and put your name as the AUTHOR.
-I typically recommend the `nano` text editor on the command line for new users: `nano my_methane.pdb` and use the arrow keys to move around.
-The commands at the bottom of the screen use the Ctrl-key in combination with another key, so `^X` means hold down the Ctrl-key and the X-key at the same time to exit.
+I recommend the `nano` text editor on the command line for new users: `nano my_methane.pdb` and use the arrow keys to move around.
+The commands at the bottom of the screen use the Ctrl-key with another key, so `^X` means holding down the Ctrl-key and the X-key simultaneously to exit.
 * How many ATOMS does methane have?
 * Use an SFTP program to download the molecules folder to your computer